marcellinamichie291/bitholla/README.md

 ## csvHolla

 csvHolla is a Node application that listens to trades completed on Binance, BitMEX, and Bitstamp.
 When detected, csvHolla collects the exchange name, UTC time of completion, timestamp, and price of the trade and records this data in a database under the 'Prices' table.
 Users are able to download the data collected as a .csv file.
+The app also records price data locally in a file called price.csv.

 ## Links